10 Foods to Eat When You’re Pregnant

 When you’re pregnant, it can be a very exciting time.
 It may also come with plenty of "helpful" unsolicited advice from family members and strangers alike.
 But one bit of advice we can all agree on is that during pregnancy, it is very important to maintain a healthy diet.

-While you are growing another human being, your body needs plenty of additional nutrients, vitamins, and minerals.
+While you are growing another human being, your body needs plenty of additional nutrients.
 In fact, it’s not uncommon for women to need an extra 350–500 calories per day during the second and third trimesters.
 If your diet is lacking in key nutrients, your body will likely feel the difference.

 Throughout pregnancy, it’s important to get extra protein and calcium in order to meet the demands of the growing fetus.
 Dairy products are great because they contain two types of high-quality protein: casein and whey.
 Dairy products are also the best dietary source for calcium, high amounts of phosphorus, various B vitamins, magnesium and zinc.

 This food group includes lentils, peas, beans, chickpeas, soybeans and peanuts.
-Legumes are great plant-based sources of fiber, protein, iron, folate (B9) and calcium – all of which are needed by your body throughout pregnancy 2.
+Legumes are great plant-based sources of fiber, protein, iron, folate (B9) and calcium – all of which are important during pregnancy 2.
 Folate, or vitamin B9, is very important for maintaining the health of mother and fetus during the first trimester.
 Lack of folate has been linked with an increased risk of neural tube defects and low birth weight.
 Luckily, legumes contain high amounts of folate.
 They are also generally high in fiber, iron, magnesium, and potassium.

 Broccoli and Dark, Leafy Greens